vmware-nsx/eval-docs-ids-ips/docs/ClearingIDSEvents.md

 curl -X PUT -H "Content-Type: application/json" "localhost:9200/security_data_service_metadata/_doc/security_data_service?pretty" -d' {"clusterId" : "-1"}'
 service idps-reporting-service start
 ```
 3. IDS events will now be cleared from the NSX manager and the reporting service will restart.
 This may take a few moments, but when you login to the NSX Manager UI, you should see the IDS events have been removed.
+You may have to refresh the UI/webpage a few times.
 You can now close the ssh session.
 ---

 ***Next Step: Continue with the next exercise in the PoV Guide***